AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 **Manage my own well-being it is like if I was a good coach to myself, where I find the balance in doing what is new and what I already know so I progress and my motivation stays high.**

-At Makers I was constantly challenged and I took every opportunity to find the balanche between the challenge of my body and my mind, among different kind of focus an pace.
+At Makers I was constantly challenged and I took every opportunity to find the balance between the challenge of my body and my mind.
+It helped me to adapt among different kind of focus an pace.

-I went to every yoga and meditation class, I kept going to swim several times a week and took few courses so I was able to swim over 3km in 1h10min, it was a way for me not to only prioritise mental challenges.
-I also love the calm of holding my breath under water and swim very slowly.
+I went to every yoga and meditation class, I kept going to swim several times a week and took few courses so I was able to swim over 3km in 1h10min in front crawl (while before I was doing 1km), it was a way for me not to only prioritise mental challenges, but to balance.
+I also love the calm of holding my breath under water and swim very slowly, this is the same idea of balance between intense moment of coding where the focus is high and moments of wonders, where the body is driving.

-I met Dana, the Joy Officer for at least 3 times and kept her updated regularly.
-This goes with my regular healthy habits and I could find that her advice resonated with me and the week of meditation retreat I did last year in Scotland.
+I met Dana, the Joy Officer for at least 3 times during the 12 weeks and kept her updated regularly, she gave me plenty of advice and resources that I carefully absorbed and practiced, so I could enjoy the process as well as achieve results.
+Those new best practices go along with my holistic approach towards healthy habits and I could find that her advice resonated with me and the week of [meditation retreat](https://www.dhanakosa.com/retreat/2019/awake-wild) I did last year in Scotland.

 I also write a blog, for now this is a draft that I shared, and got several good feedback, I will follow recommendations, split it and develop it in 2 blogs.
+What feels good is to create content.
 [Blog about Stretching mind and body at Makers.](https://medium.com/@AdrienFabre/stretching-mind-and-body-at-makers-f922582c9dbb)

-I also kept doing few talks on what I like, I social impact, on perspective and I saw people loving my pictures, that was very good to see this.
+Also, I kept doing few talks on what I like, I social impact, on perspectives and I saw people loving my pictures, that was very good to see this.

 Then I walk 45 min twice a day to come to Makers, this is also a way to spend some time with myself, looking at the trees, listening string musics, focusing on my posture or my breathing.

+All of this together, and regularly meeting friends and Makers students, the new ones and the old ones made me really enjoy the atmosphere at Makers.
+This is this kind of balance with individual and collective, relaxing and intense activities that I feel at my best.

 ---